9.2-channel home theater receiver with Wi-Fi®, Bluetooth®, and Chromecast built-in

 - Incompatible Sources: Tuner, Analog, USB, Bluetooth, Network, and Optical/Coaxial Digital audio sources; plus analog video sources and HDMI 4-5-6-7 inputs.

-Zone 2: In addition to the main listening room, you can enjoy audio playback of the same source or a different source in another room of your home using the receiver's Zone 2 function.
+Zone 2 (Line or Speaker Level): In addition to the main listening room, you can enjoy audio playback of the same source or a different source in another room of your home using the receiver's Zone 2 function.
 The receiver features Zone 2 line-outputs, as well as Zone 2 speaker terminals.
 You can play the same audio source in both Zones (Main & Zone 2) or play a different audio source in each zone.
-Zone 2 is compatible with analog, digital, network, and Bluetooth audio sources - see below for details.
+Zone 2 is compatible with analog, digital, and wireless audio sources - see below for details.

 - Line-Level or Speaker-Level:

-- Line-Level Outputs: By using the line-level outputs on the TX-RZ730 you can connect an external receiver or integrated amplifier in a second room, allowing you to listen to 9.1ch or 7.1.2ch surround in the main room and play a different audio source in another room of your home.
-The volume of Zone 2 can be controlled from the TX-RZ730 or your add-on integrated amplifier/receiver.
+- Line-Level Outputs: By using the line-level outputs on the DRX-3.2 you can connect an external receiver or integrated amplifier in a second room, allowing you to listen to 9.1ch or 7.1.2ch surround in the main room and play a different audio source in another room of your home.
+The volume of Zone 2 can be controlled from the DRX-3.2 or your add-on integrated amplifier/receiver.

 - Source Compatibility: